 - Solidarity or “closing ranks” among police officers in response to complaints of police brutality or misconduct, including failing to report witnessed incidents, looking the other way and failing to intervene to stop brutality or misconduct, or actively covering up evidence

 If you have been physically, emotionally, and/or financially harmed by police brutality or misconduct, reach out to The Zeiger Firm today for a free case evaluation.
-Talk with Allentown police brutality lawyer Brian J. Zeiger about your legal rights and options for pursuing financial compensation from the officers and departments responsible for the harm you have suffered.
+Talk with Brian J. Zeiger, a lawyer for police brutality, about your legal rights and options for pursuing financial compensation from the officers and departments responsible for the harm you have suffered.